Herb Spotlight - Ashwagandha

 Part Used: Root

 Energetics: Warming, Drying

-For over 6,000 years Ashwagandha has been revered as a holy herb that promotes both physical and mental health; it promotes longevity, healthy aging processes, and supports a balanced immune system.
-Ashwagandha also has many positive effects on the brain,- boosting GABA (a mood balancing neurotransmitter), improving cognitive impairments, and benefiting both our memory and cognition.¹
+For over 6,000 years Ashwagandha has been revered as a holy herb that promotes both physical and mental health, and is thought to support a balanced immune system.
+Ashwagandha also may have positive effects on the brain,- boosting GABA (a mood balancing neurotransmitter), improving cognitive impairments, and benefiting both our memory and cognition.¹

 Ashwagandha grows as an evergreen, woody shrub that stands about two feet high, and sprouts yellow flowers that transform into bright orange or red berries in the late fall.
 It’s leaves are ovate, and dark green in color with a lighter stem and veins.

 Cultivation and Harvesting: